olaviinha/NeuralTextToImage/README.md

 There are countless versions of these notebooks out there.
 The point of these notebooks is a user-friendly and quick-to-run UI.
 Some additional basic features have also been added to some notebooks, such as saving all/selected progression images and progression video, batch processing, etc. All notebooks produce very different results.

-I do not use all of these notebooks on a regular basis, so please do raise an issue should any problems occur.
+I do not use all of these notebooks on a regular basis, and hence I'm mostly unaware when some library gets updated and notebook may no longer function; Please do raise an issue should any problems occur.

 ---